Meeting with Governor of Yaroslavl Oblast Dmitry Mironov

-Belarus is prepared to participate in infrastructure projects and government programs in Russia's Yaroslavl Oblast, Belarus President Alexander Lukashenko said as he met with Governor of Yaroslavl Oblast Dmitry Mironov in Minsk on 12 April.
+Belarus is prepared to participate in infrastructure projects and government programs in Russia's Yaroslavl Oblast, Belarus President Aleksandr Lukashenko said as he met with Governor of Yaroslavl Oblast Dmitry Mironov in Minsk on 12 April.

-Alexander Lukashenko warmly welcomed the delegation and the governor of Yaroslavl Oblast of Russia.
+Aleksandr Lukashenko warmly welcomed the delegation and the governor of Yaroslavl Oblast of Russia.
 “The good event we held yesterday (a friendly match between the hockey team of the President of Belarus and the Yaroslavl Lokomotiv) and the upcoming talks will serve as a good incentive to intensify the bilateral cooperation,” the President said.

 “Belarus is prepared to participate in infrastructure projects, government programs in your region.
 We are open to dialogue on all issues that are of interest to you and are ready for a substantive conversation on all fronts,” the head of state said.

 “Your region is largely similar to Belarus in terms of the structure of the economy.
 It has always been an important trading partner.
 The Belarusian engineering companies maintain business contacts with engines manufacturers from Yaroslavl.
 We have created technological chains in machine building, petrochemical and other industries.
 The industrial cooperation of our enterprises is mutually beneficial.
-We look forward to your continued support for joint ventures and are prepared to participate in Russian regional programs,” Alexander Lukashenko noted.
+We look forward to your continued support for joint ventures and are prepared to participate in Russian regional programs,” Aleksandr Lukashenko noted.